 Application Submission Information

-The full amount of the award will be provided as a student scholarship which may be used for living expenses, tuition, fees, books or other allowable academic expenses as defined by the student’s campus office of financial aid/scholarship.
+The full amount of the award will be provided as an unqualified student scholarship which may be used for living expenses, tuition, fees, books or other allowable academic expenses as defined by the student’s campus office of financial aid/scholarship.
 In compliance with CSU policies, the scholarship will be issued directly to the financial aid/scholarship office on the awardee’s campus (via Cash Posting Order) to insure proper handling in relation to other forms of financial assistance the student may have received.
-Note: Because the financial aid situation for every student is unique, CSUPERB recommends that applicants consult with their campus financial aid/scholarship office prior to application to learn how an award might be handled.
+Note: Because the financial aid situation for every student is unique, CSUPERB strongly recommends that applicants consult with their campus financial aid/scholarship office prior to application to learn how an award might be handled.

 Please note that no indirect costs are allowed.

 Howell-CSUPERB Research Scholars are required to submit a final online report within 30 days of their project completion.
 Reporting helps document project progress, impact of the program and justify continuation.